veekthor04/django-boilerplate/README.md

 # django-boilerplate
-This is a template for django project setup.
+This is a template to set up a Django project.